Mission: Impossible – Rogue Nation (2015)

 Directed by: Christopher McQuarrie

-Premise: The fifth film in the Mission: Impossible series.
-Ethan Hunt (Tom Cruise) and the rest of the IMF team work to expose an international terrorist group known as the Syndicate.
+Premise: The fifth film in the series.
+Ethan Hunt (Tom Cruise) and the rest of the IMF team work to expose an international terrorist group known as The Syndicate.

 Bottom Line: Mission: Impossible – Rogue Nation is a competent action picture and it makes for a fun two hours.
-It isn’t as good as the best installments of the series and an awful lot from the earlier movies is repeated here.
-For the next adventure, Tom Cruise and company should challenge themselves to come up with a newer and fresher Mission: Impossible concept.
+But it’s also an example of a franchise creatively stalling.
+An awful lot of moments from the earlier movies are repeated and not necessarily done any better.